 He falls on the sword for that reason.

-You know I I know that it's probably you know your more of your makeup I've I've known you for a number of years I guess to just say that I'm I'm not going to suborn they're not going to be able to get me to suborn perjury.
+I've known you for a number of years, I guess, to just say that I'm not going to suborn, they're not going to be able to get me to suborn perjury.

-That's not a I'm looking at a I'm looking at a potential 45 year sentence based on these completely bogus charges.
+I'm looking at a potential 45-year sentence based on these completely bogus charges.

-And I know how the indictment reads but no lawyer, no reasonable individual could understand without seeing all the transcript of the four and a half hours that I voluntarily testified to see how bogus and fabricated these charges are which is why I pled guilty today in my arraignment but sitting at the prosecution table smirking Jeannie Ray,
+And I know how the indictment reads, but no lawyer, no reasonable individual could understand without seeing all the transcript of the four and a half hours that I voluntarily testified to see how bogus and fabricated these charges are, which is why I pled guilty today in my arraignment.

-the personal attorney for Hillary Clinton in the illegal email server case, the email case represented the Clinton Foundation against charges of racketeering.
+But sitting at the prosecution table, smirking, Jeannie Ray, the personal attorney for Hillary Clinton in the illegal email server case, the email case, who represented the Clinton Foundation against charges of racketeering.

 We have a precedent-setting case that's called the Pentagon Papers.

-I went over it on this show in great detail last week, and I've gone over it before.
+I went over it on the show in great detail last week, and I've gone over it before.

-now in the Pentagon Papers case as well as I do well it was a 6-3 Supreme Court ruling that the New York Times Washington Post that they had every right to publish even stolen materials as long as they weren't part of a conspiracy to steal it or steal it themselves.
+Now, knowing the Pentagon Papers case, as well as I do, well, it was a 6-3 Supreme Court ruling that the New York Times, Washington Post, that they had every right to publish even stolen materials, as long as they weren't part of a conspiracy to steal it or steal it themselves.

 So how is this?

-In fact, there's also they say an email from uh Dr. Jerry Corsey telling me that the disclosures will come in August in two uh data releases.
+In fact, there's also, they cite an email from Dr. Jerry Corsi telling me that the disclosures will come in August in two data releases.

 That's also incorrect.